Coronavirus – health and wellbeing

 Coronavirus health advice

 Testing for coronavirus has been extended and is now open to anyone who has symptoms, whatever their age.
 Essential workers (including unpaid carers) can also get a test if they are self-isolating because another member of their household has symptoms.
+Initial issues with getting hold of home tests or getting a test appointment are much improved now and there are more local testing centres.
 Find out more about who is eligible and how to request a test.

 If your child’s condition does not improve after 7 days or symptoms worsens, you should contact NHS 111